sinch/sinch-js-rtc/node/README.md

  - Make calls using WebRTC
 - Web calling
  - Make and receive calls using WebRTC
- - Limited to browsers now, compatibility with native clients coming
+ - Call both web clients and native (iOS and Android)
 - Instant messaging
- - Cross platform, compatible with iOS and Android
+ - Cross platform, using native SDK's for iOS and Android
  - Conversations with up to 10 participants
  - Delivery receipts
 - Partner user management
  - Authentication ticket for session creation
  - Allows full user management for partner
- - Include sample backend and usage in sample app (SinchAUTHsample)
+ - Sample python (tornado) backend in samples folder (SinchAUTHsample)
  - NOTE: Review your app setting for "JS Auth" in the Sinch portal
 - Sinch user management
  - Create user, update password and basic profile
  - Authenticate as user

-_Note: Browser/browser calling is implemented, Browser/iOS or Browser/Android is
-still in development._
+ - Generate authentication tickets when running as backend

 Should you encounter any bugs, glitches, lack of functionality or other problems using  our SDK, please send us an email to dev@sinch.com.